-There is no sewage and stormwater and surface drainage policy.
-However the LDCP outlines planning policies for sewage.
+There is no Sewage, Storm Water and Surface Drainage Policy.
+However the LDCP outlines planning policies for sewage15.
 In the absence of any policy the following statement provides a high level approach to sewage management:

-Management of sewage and stormwater and surface drainage needs to be considered in policy, planning and decision-making relating to the marine environment
+Management of sewage, storm water and surface drainage needs to be considered in policy, planning and decision-making relating to the marine environment

-There is no freshwater ecology policy.
+There is no Freshwater Ecology Management Plan.
 In the absence of any policy the following statement provides a high level approach to freshwater ecology: